 What Is an Administrative License Revocation (ALR) Hearing?

-It is something that happens in Collin County every day: A police officer pulls you over on suspicion of a DWI.
+It is something that happens in Collin County every day.
+A police officer pulls you over on suspicion of a DWI.
 The officer asks you to take a breath or blood test to confirm her suspicion.
 You refuse and are told your driver’s license will be suspended.
 What do you do next?
+To keep your driving privileges, you ask for an Administrative License Revocation hearing.

 Implied Consent & Your Rights Under Texas Law